Whether you’re travelling for work or leisure, driving on the continent is arguably the easiest way to get around.

 2. Prep your vehicle

 Do the usual: check your tyre pressure and tread, top up the oil, everything that’s needed to make sure your car is to a safe standard.
 You’ll also need to display a GB sticker or you could face an on-the-spot fine.
 European laws also require you to adjust your headlamps for driving on the right-hand side of the road so you don’t ‘dazzle’ oncoming drivers.
 Headlamp converters are widely available to stick on your headlights to easily adjust your vehicle to comply with this law.
 If you’re travelling in snowy conditions or in winter, find out whether the country you’re travelling to requires your car to have snow or winter tyres, or snow chains.
 It’s easier to get your car ready before you travel, rather than waste time and money changing tyres whilst in Europe.
+So, maybe, before going to Europe, you should consult with your Saratoga Springs Lawyers.

 Correct documentation is imperative if you want stress-free travels around Europe.
 You’ll need your passport and suitable visas depending on which countries you’re travelling to, and if you’re driving take your full valid driving licence.
 Keep your vehicle registration documents and insurance certificates in your car too.
 It’s handy to keep a note of where you plan to stay, along with booking confirmations and references, and emergency contact numbers just in case.